marisabrantley/name-tag-generator-project/README.md

 # Name Tag Generator

-This project involved building an interactive name tag generator that allows for creating and deleting bulk name tags for a group of people.
+This project involved building an interactive name tag generator in React.js that allows for creating and deleting bulk name tags for a group of people.

 ## Objective
 * Build a data model.